GillesdeB/CommonClasses/README.md

 Contributing to the Project
 --------------------------------
 Did you find a bug?
 Do you have a feature request?
 Do you want to merge a feature?
+Did you improve the library?
-* [contributing to CommonClasses][5]
+* please feel free to submit pull requests so that others can benefit from your work [contributing to CommonClasses][5]

 ================================
 ## To Do: